 10. Data Doesn't Lie

 The quality of data systems has significantly increased and their cost has also reduced making them available to even the track day enthusiast.
-I use an Aim SOLO which at $399 is a great entry point for the beginning driver.
-It uses GPS and an Inertial Measurement Unit (IMU) to provide real time, predictive and comparative lap times.
-It also provides speed and accelerations so you can analyze your laps and determine how you got that flyer last session.
+An Aim SOLO which at ~$400 or ApexPro which is a ~$450 are great entry points for the beginning driver.
+They use GPS and an Inertial Measurement Unit (IMU) to provide real time data collection and in the case of the ApexPro feedback lights.
+They also provide speed and accelerations so you can analyze your laps and determine how you got that flyer last session.
 The great thing about data is it doesn't lie, you might think you were flat but it will show where you lifted.
 If you can team up with some of the faster guys you can even share data and see where they are faster than you or you are faster than them.
 Data really helps with planning your next session and determining which lap elements to focus on.

 Bonus: Driving on Used Tires

 Racing can be expensive so when I first started, I raced on used tires or old tires.
 I was lucky there was a great community of racers with Spec Racer Ford so in the Goodyear days I was able to get take off tires, one cycle sets or last seasons compound that people hadn't used yet.
 As I hadn't driven on new tires, I didn't know if they were better or not.
 I was still learning to race, so I still had lots to learn.
 I was better off getting more track time learning to drive the car with the old tires I had than spending lots of money on new tires.
 I was still mid pack competitive and even beating people with new tires.
 I saved money on tires which got me more seat time and I could focus on my driving which has the biggest return in reducing lap times.